electricsquare/information-theory/presentation.md

 p_values = list(np.arange(0.01, 1.00, 0.01))
 hp_values = list(map(lambda p: entropy(p) + entropy(1 -p), p_values))
 plt.figure()
+plt.xlabel("p(b=1)")
+plt.ylabel("H(b)")
 plt.plot(p_values, hp_values)
 ```

 When $p=0.5$, the Entropy maxes-out at 1.

 ::: notes

+Excuse the inconsistent syntax, it's denser this way.

+We are saying that we have a bit *of data* b, that can either be one or zero.
+And it can only have two values.

+. . .

 Bring that back to earlier when we said that 1 bit of data contains 1 bit of information if the probability of it being 1 or 0 was 0.5, this is why!